 Most clients will simply abandon any recommended movement pattern if it doesn't feel natural, or if it cannot be maintained without conscious attention.
 But some people with a tremendous amount of willpower will persist in adopting the unnatural movement pattern for long enough that it becomes a pathological habit.
 A connection to authentic movement is lost.

 In either case, the attempted correction fails if the deep unconscious part of the client's nervous system is not convinced that the new movement pattern is beneficial.
 Therefore, once again I think this militates in favor of an approach which is oriented towards giving the client resources or information that they can use to their own benefit, as opposed to telling them what to do.

 So is it incorrect to correct?
-I think it’s a great thing to try and help your clients move better and that’s what I try to do.
+I think it's a great thing to help your clients move better and that's what I try to do.
 But the style of how that is done is important.
-I like to think in terms of offering options, as opposed to dictating corrections and demonizing current patterns.
+I like to think in terms of offering options, as opposed to dictating corrections and risk demonizing current patterns.

 One the other hand, if you only have time for about a five minute session, the approach below is quick and affordable: